survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Understanding CSS Scoping and CSS Modules

 Perhaps the biggest challenge of CSS is that all rules exist within **global scope**, meaning that two classes with the same name will collide.
-This is a limitation inherent to the implementation of CSS, but projects have found ways of working around this issue.
+The limitation is inherent to the CSS specification but projects have workarounds for the issue.
 [CSS Modules](https://github.com/css-modules/css-modules) introduces **local scope** for every module by making every class declared within unique by including a hash in their name that is globally unique to the module.

 Webpack's *css-loader* supports CSS Modules.
 You can enable it through a loader definition: